 vizb chart subcommands

-Chart subcommands (vizb bar, vizb line, vizb scatter, vizb pie, vizb heatmap, vizb radar) generate one chart at a time.
+Chart subcommands (vizb <chart>) generate one chart type at a time.
 They produce the same output as the root command with --charts limited to that type, but accept only the flags valid for the chart — unsupported flags fail fast.

-Use a subcommand for a single chart; use the root command with --charts for multiple chart types from one dataset.
+The full list of chart types (and how each reads dimensions) lives on the Charts overview.
+Use a subcommand for a single chart; use the root command with --charts when you want several renderers from one dataset.

-vizb <chart> [target] [flags]<chart> is one of bar, line, scatter, pie, heatmap, radar.
+vizb <chart> [target] [flags]<chart> is any type on the Charts overview (for example bar, line, pie).
 Output is HTML by default, or JSON when -o ends in .json (same rules as the root command).

 Section titled “Shared flags”Every chart subcommand accepts the common data, grouping, and metadata flags: